Glossary of Terms

 “Rolling!”

-The command called out by the ADs at the beginning of filming a scene or a shot.
+"Rolling!" is the command called out by the ADs at the beginning of filming a scene or a shot.
 This means no talking or movement on set while filming.

 Second Meal